krsdata/programmerlab.com/wp-content/plugins/user-submitted-posts/readme.txt

 Or, to go further with unlimited custom forms, [check out USP Pro](https://plugin-planet.com/usp-pro/) :)

+**What is the "alternate" form?**

+Inside of the `/views/` directory, you will find an alternate form template named `submission-form-alt.php`.
+This template is identical to that used for the default form, with the exception that it returns the post-submit form in addition to the success message.
+You can use the alternate form template by following the steps provided via the "Custom Submission Form" section of the plugin documentation/readme.

 **What about security and spam?**

 User Submitted Posts uses the WordPress API to keep everything secure, fast, and flexible.
-The plugin also features a Challenge Question and hidden anti-spam field to stop automated spam and bad bots.
+The plugin also features Google reCAPTCHA, Challenge Question, and hidden anti-spam field to stop automated spam and bad bots.

-**How do I display success and error messages when the "Redirect URL" setting is enabled?**

-Add the following template tag in your theme template, wherever you want to display the success/error messages:

-`<?php echo usp_redirect_message(); ?>`

-You can then style the output via:

-	#usp-error-message and .usp-error (for errors)
-	#usp-success-message (for the success message)

 **Can I include video?**